-Q: How can I figure out if a generator I’m thinking of buying is big enough to power a water well pump?
+Q: How can I figure out if a generator I’m thinking of buying is big enough to power my household water well pump?
 I understand that any pump demands more electricity while starting up than while running, but how much more?
 I’ve used an ammeter to check current draw on one of the two wires powering the pump.
-Will the amperage measured on one of the incoming wires be all that’s required to start the pump or is it twice that amount?
+Will the amperage measured on one of the incoming wires be all that’s required to start the pump or is it more?

-It’s entirely possible to run any240-volt household well pump with a generator, but only if the generator itself is capable of delivering 240 volts.
+It’s entirely possible to run any 240-volt household well pump with a generator, but only if the generator itself is capable of delivering 240 volts.
 Not all are.
-This is twice as high a voltage as found at normal electrical outlets, and is the standard voltage for larger appliances.
+This is twice as high a voltage as found at normal electrical outlets, and is the standard voltage for larger appliances in North America.
 In practice, 240 volt appliances use two 120 volt feeds, and the amperage you measured on one of your water pump wires is the same as what you’d find on the other.
 But you don’t add these figures when determining what size of generator you’ll need.
 Just take the amperage figure you measured, then multiply it by 240 volts.
 That’s the total wattage you need.

 If you ever have trouble with your water well pump and no water from your fixtures, the video below might help you.
 It’s a 12 minute troubleshooting tutorial that’s also part of my online course on installing and managing your own rural water well pump and system.

 I hope you find this article and video useful?
 Please consider helping me cover the cost of producing and hosting this kind of content so you can benefit from it.
-Click the “buy me a coffee” button below and it’ll take you to a safe, fast and simple way to help out with a contribution.
+Click the “buy me a coffee” button below and it’ll take you to a safe, fast and simple way to make a contribution.
 Thanks to everyone helping to keep this website up and running.